Pets & Fireworks

-Consult your veterinarian or our Wellness Clinic if your pet is distressed by loud noises like fireworks displays.
+Consult our Animal Health Center or your veterinarian if your pet is distressed by loud noises like fireworks displays.
 There are a variety of medications and techniques to help alleviate your pet’s fear and anxiety.

 Invest in a Thundershirt.Our shelter has had great success with Thundershirts for our pets who are easily stressed by loud noises and other causes of anxiety.
 Thundershirts are available for purchase at our Shelter which is open Tuesday – Sunday at noon.
 Visit the Thundershirts website to find out more about these great tools.

 Ensure your pet is wearing a collar and identification tag with current contact information so you can be reunited quickly if your pet does escape.
 We also suggest writing your name and phone number in permanent ink on the inside of your pet’s collar, just in case the tags get lost.
 All pets, even those kept indoors full-time, should wear collars with identification tags at all times.
 Indoor-only animals can become so frightened during fireworks displays that they take desperate measures to escape the noise, such as breaking through window or door screens.